 Fewer Markets than Betfair

-One of the downfalls of Matchbook is that it doesn’t cover as many sports as Betfair.
-But in fairness, the liquidity within their active markets is sufficient for most.
+One of the downfalls of Matchbook is that it doesn’t cover as many sports and markets as Betfair.
+But in fairness, the liquidity within their active markets is more than sufficient for most.
 They’ll be filling in the gaps once they’re satisfied they can maintain fully active markets.

 Sports Betting Markets